AMD A10-4600M vs Intel Core i7-4700MQ

 Compared to Intel Core i7-4700MQ

-Considerably lower TDP
+Measurably lower TDP

 12 W lower TDP.
 The thermal design power (TDP) is the maximum amount of power the cooling system needs to dissipate.
 A lower TDP typically means that it consumes less power.

-Notably bigger L2 cache
+Significantly bigger L2 cache

 3 MB bigger L2 cache.
 A larger L2 cache results in faster CPU and system-wide performance.

-Considerably more L2 cache per core
+Clearly more L2 cache per core

 0.75 MB/core more L2 cache per core.
 More data can be stored in the L2 cache for access by each core of the CPU.

-Noticeably faster GPU clock speed
+Considerably faster GPU clock speed

 96 MHz faster GPU clock speed.
 The graphics processing unit (GPU) has a higher clock speed.